European Neighbourhood Policy - East - statistics on trade in goods with the EU

 The data for ENP-East countries are supplied by and under the responsibility of the national statistical authorities of each country on a voluntary basis.
 The data result from an annual data collection cycle that has been established by Eurostat.
 These statistics are available free-of-charge on Eurostat’s website, together with a range of additional indicators for ENP-East countries covering most socio-economic topics.

 Note that although trade flows should ideally mirror each other (in other words be the same from the perspective of the exporter and the importer), there may be considerable differences in the values presented depending upon which party (exporter or importer) is used as the reporting entity.
+This is the case even when the difference is taken into account between the valuation of exports as free on board (fob) and of imports incorporating cost, insurance and freight (cif).
 These discrepancies are often referred to as asymmetries and can be seen when bilateral data for two reporting parties are compared.
 Generally, while international recommendations for reporting trade statistics exist, countries may adopt methodologies that deviate from the recommendations for practical reasons.
 Consequently, when exports from country A to country B are compared with imports into country B from country A, the figures rarely (if ever) match.
 More information concerning the causes of asymmetries can be found in the user guide for statistics on the trading of goods.

 Tables in this article use the following notation: